 - Audio support of certain elements: Captions can serve as text alternatives of your online audio content and can be synchronized with videos displayed.
 Transcripts can also help to provide text alternatives of audio and offer relevant on-screen information.
 On the flip side, schools can create audio to serve as explainers to what’s shown in online lectures and on their websites to serve as an aid to those with vision impairment.

-- Captioning and transcription on video lessons and lectures: Adding captions and transcript features to videos being shared live through remote teaching or after the fact in corresponding materials can be extremely helpful to all students.
+- Closed captioning and transcription on video lessons and lectures: Adding captions and transcript features to videos being shared live through remote teaching or after the fact in corresponding materials can be extremely helpful to all students.
 Artificial Intelligence (AI) based tools are also creating quicker and less expensive options for schools to provide these helpful technologies.
 While designed initially for those who are deaf or hard of hearing, captions are now utilized by many students who enjoy access to the additional visual aid.
 Transcripts can also help within remote learning being conducted on web conferencing tools.
 Live Room by Verbit for example, provides interactive, live transcripts which generate as the professor is speaking.
 These transcripts allow students to take notes and highlight within them, mark pieces to reference bits of the videos later and more.
 Distant learners can greatly benefit from these additional aids while adjusting to online-only environments and missing out on physical cues they had once received.

 According to The Web Content Accessibility Guidelines (WCAG) to meet web accessibility requirements, content must be Perceivable, Operable, Understandable, and Robust (POUR).
 While we’re in the midst of a pandemic, accessibility in online learning environments should continue to remain top of mind to ensure student success and retention during these challenging times.